 Lists of John

 Mount Royal is most often climbed via the standard trail from Frisco.
 However, this could also be the finish (or start) if you are doing the Tenmile Traverse.
-With the steep cliff faces trad climbing would be possible but there are no established lines.
+There are also a number of trad climbing routes on the face in addition to one sport route.

 Views from the summit: